giongto35/cloud-game/README.md

 Europe: (Haven't hosted)
 * [http://eu.nes.webgame2d.com](http://eu.nes.webgame2d.com)
 * [http://eu.nes.playcloud.games](http://eu.nes.playcloud.games)

-Note: The current state of cloud gaming service lite are not optimized for production.
-The service will still experience lag in the case of heavy traffic.
-You can try hosting your own service following the instruction in the next session.

 ## Feature
 1. Cloud gaming: Game logic is handled in server and streamed to user.